kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.6.22 - October 16, 2018 =
+* Removed old Media Library video thumbnail display functionality that was preventing some Media Libraries from loading.

 = 4.6.21 - October 6, 2018 =
 * Updated Video.js to version 5.20.5